manasch/placements/ibm.md

 1. **New Array**: Given a list of integers and a list of intervals, for each interval, inverst the sign of the numbers with the interval, At the end return how the list would like like.
 (Follow 1-Based indexing).

+    Example:

-Ex: L = [1, -4, 5, 3], intervals = [[2, 4], [1, 3]]
+    L = [1, -4, 5, 3], intervals = [[2, 4], [1, 3]]\
-First Interval : [1, 4, -5, 3]
+    First Interval : [1, 4, -5, 3]\
-Second Interval: [-1, -4, 5, -3]
+    Second Interval: [-1, -4, 5, -3]\
     The array after applying reversal of sign for all intervals should be returned.

 [comment]: # (Add any resources or links or code to this question under this comment.)

+---

 2. **Circles Relationship**: Given a list of strings such that each string contains the centres and radii of 2 circles, return a list of same length determining whether the circles:
 Intersect at two points, Touch, Concentric, Disjoint-Outside, Disjoint-Inside

     String would be: "x1 y1 r1 x2 y2 r1" and all the circle would either be centred on the x-axis or y-axis.

 [comment]: # (Add any resources or links or code to this question under this comment.)